FireLabSoftware/CountRabbit/README.md

 	- The location of sequencing datafiles
 	- <Optional> choices of parameters for
 - What comes out:
-	-A table of match counts (K-mers and/or Reads)
+	- A table of match counts (K-mers and/or Reads)
-	-A very quick visualization
+	- A very quick visualization
 - Important Features: Quick, Simple, Consistent handling of sequences shared between references
 - CountRabbit is K-mer based
 	- Any read that matches at least one k-mer in a reference genome is assigned to that genome